wagslane/blog/content/posts/kanban-vs-scrum.md

 | Change philosophy   | Teams should not make changes during the sprint.  | Change can happen at any time |
 |                     |

-At first glance, Kanban at the very least appears more Agile, but let’s go over some critical points in more detail.
+At first glance, Kanban at the very least *appears* more Agile, but let’s go over some critical points in more detail.

 ## Continuous Flow

 As I explain in my criticism of Scrum, Scrum inserts artificial stopping points in the middle of the development lifecycle.
 The purpose of the sprints is to remind the team to go back and get feedback from customers at the end of each cycle and use that feedback as input to the next cycle.

 While feedback is of utmost importance, I’ve found that few teams actually go talk to customers in-between sprints.
-The underlying assumption that’s incorrect is that getting customer feedback can be scheduled.
-Instead, Kanban takes a more realistic approach and does it without adding stopping points to slow everything down.
+The underlying incorrect assumption is that getting customer feedback can (or should) be scheduled on a regular cadence.
+Instead, Kanban takes a more realistic approach and solicits customer feedback constantly without adding stopping points to slow everything down.

 In Kanban, we create a task, and we’re always getting customer feedback.
 The instant the feedback indicates that it’s time to pivot, we just pivot.
 Sometimes that means throwing away a task or changing its direction completely.
 That’s okay.
 Most importantly, we can just get our tasks done, we don’t have to break them down artificially, have meetings to talk about burndowns, or pretend we can estimate their duration using t-shirt sizes.